 To fully enjoy the premier attractions of Uganda, it’s essential to time your visit during the two dry seasons.

 The months of June, July, August, September, December, January, and February are optimal for experiencing the highlights of Uganda.
-During this time, trekking to observe mountain gorillas and chimpanzees is particularly rewarding, as there is less vegetation hindering visibility.
+During this time, trekking to observe mountain gorillas and chimpanzees is particularly rewarding, as there is less vegetation, hindering visibility.

 Additionally, wildlife spotting is enhanced due to reduced foliage.
 Bird-watching enthusiasts will find late May to September especially rewarding.